 The red/green cable for the control signal runs between the "trigger" connector on the main board and the "control" connector on the output board.
 At the 'main' board end, there needs to be a 2-way SIL connector, as shown above.
 At the 'output' board end, there can be a similar 2-way SIL connector, or these wires can be screwed into the 2-way terminal block marked "control".

 NB.
 If a lid-mounted LED is to be used instead of a neon to show when the load is on, the 2-way SIL strip on the output board can provide a convenient connection point.
+In that case, it may be helpful to wire the control cable to the 2-way terminal block.

 As shown on the wiring diagram, there are three places where the internal CT can be located.